alifsemi/alif_boardlib/README.md

 This board library has been tested on the following evaluation platforms.
 - Alif Development Kit BASE-BOARD with
-  - Silicon Rev A1/A6 CPU-CARD
+  - Silicon Rev A1/A6 CPU-CARD (BGA)
   - Silicon Rev B0 CPU-CARD (COB board)
 - Alif AI/ML Application Kit in Alpha1 and Alpha2 revisions
+- Alif Development Kit with Silicon Rev B0 (flatboard)

 ## Adding boardlib to a project in Arm-DS